Gaspard-Bruno/polyglot-react-redux-sdk/README.md

 /*  App.js */

 import React from 'react'
-import { usePolyglot } from 'polyglot-js-sdk'
+import { usePolyglot } from 'polyglot-react-redux-sdk'

 import Home from 'pages/Home'